 If you are suffering from a urinary tract infection, it could sometimes trigger bladder incontinence, both during the day and at night.
 You should look for symptoms of infection, such as whether you are experiencing any discomfort while you urinate, or you are having an unexplained stomach ache or mild fever.

 If your physician determines that you have UTI, they will prescribe you medications to resolve the condition.
 This should improve your problem of nighttime urinary incontinence if the root cause is UTI.

 Drinking Fluids or Taking Certain Medications

 You should watch whether you are drinking beverages too close to your bedtime or drinking too much fluid throughout the day.
 Several hours before your sleep time, you should drink fluids in lesser volumes.
-Avoid caffeine or alcohol in the late evening or night time.
+Avoid caffeine or alcohol in the late evening or nighttime.
 Make sure to use the bathroom before you are ready to go to bed.

 Sometimes a particular medication or herbal supplement that you are taking could be pulling fluid out of your system, and contributing to your nighttime urinary incontinence.
-Discuss with your doctor whether it is a possible cause, and can the medication be replaced or can be taken during the daytime rather than night.
+Discuss with your doctor whether it is a possible cause, and can the medication be replaced or can be taken during the daytime rather than at night.

 If your heart functioning is less than normal, it may not be pumping blood the way it should.
-Among other things, this may cause a fluid buildup (you might notice it particularly in your ankles).
+Among other things, this may cause a fluid buildup (you might notice it, particularly in your ankles).
 As a result, when you lie down to sleep, your body will flush out the excess fluid.
 This may contribute to nighttime urinary incontinence, and you should check with your doctor for the right diagnosis.

 Battle Back Against Nighttime Male Urinary Incontinence and Live with Liberty!